lukaszgendek/live-footboal-scoreboard/README.md

 ### Acceptance Criteria

-The following table [table](./acceptance_criteria.md) lists the acceptance criteria used for developing the application:
+The following table [table](./acceptance_criteria.md) lists the acceptance criteria used for developing the application.

 ## How to Start
 ### Prerequisites